BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

 # Marvel Heroes

-This program is a Marvel-themed expert system that helps users identify primary characters in the Marvel Cinematic Universe based on their answers to a series of questions.
+In this program, I am creating a Marvel-themed expert system that identifies major characters from the Marvel Cinematic Universe based on user input.

+## Description

+This expert system is designed to identify primary characters from the Marvel Cinematic Universe by asking the user a series of yes/no questions related to the character's traits and abilities.
+The user is prompted to answer 'y' for yes or 'n' for no. Based on the user's response, the program deduces and presents the chracter that best fits the user's description.

-## Characters
+## Possible Characters

 The program can identify the following Marvel characters: